We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- Your spine rests aligned.
-The International Chiropractors Association advises that the mattress should be firm enough to support you in a sleeping position with your spine in a straight line.
+- Your spine rests aligned: The mattress should be firm enough to support you in a sleeping position, with your spine in neutral alignment.

-- Your hips and shoulders are comfortable.
-At the same time, the mattress has to give enough to keep your shoulders, hips, and lower back comfortable.
+- Your hips and shoulders are comfortable: At the same time, the mattress has to give enough support to keep your shoulders, hips, and lower back comfortable.

 When you’re shopping in person, do the following: